 When information is freely shared and circulated between departments and teams, the outcomes are unvaryingly positive.
 Not only does it boost understanding and knowledge across the workforce, but it also boosts engagement levels.
 Many companies have implemented an employee intranet to assist with the free access of information.
 This can be the solution, but only if it is kept meticulously up-to-date and relevant.
 One of the critical reasons intranets fail to engage employees is when it becomes a storage area for outdated information.

 Do Try This: Consider celebrating knowledge with a ‘lunch & learn’ session.
 This virtual event is easily implemented via an internal communication platform, and will ensure that knowledge and skills are shared openly across the company.

 Storytelling is well-documented to be a successful way of communicating.
 In fact, it’s scientifically proven that the human brain responds differently to being told a story than to, say, watching a PowerPoint presentation.
 When it comes to generating effective internal communication, this will transform your engagement levels.
 Of all the methods of internal communication, storytelling is especially powerful.

-Storytelling is particularly effective when it comes from leaders.
-People choose to follow leaders because of how they make them feel, and stories are an influential way to make strong emotional connections with employees.
-However, employee-generated stories are also a useful tool, especially employee experiences.
+Storytelling is particularly compelling when it comes from leaders.
+People choose to follow leaders because of how they make them feel, and stories are a meaningful way to create strong emotional connections with employees.
+However, employee-generated stories are also a helpful tool, especially employee experiences.
 Research from SocialTimes suggests that 92% of people are more likely to trust a recommendation from another person over branded content.
 In short, your employees are your greatest advocates.

 “There’s nothing in the world more powerful than a good story.”